 - Big Bend Chat page, an incredible amount of accumulated information and a very helpful group of folks

 - Hiking Big Bend National Park by Laurence Parent, a pretty good book on the established routes and trails.
 Make sure you get the 3rd edition.

 To get oriented here is a large scale map of the park.

 Bear Canister/Container Alert!
 The National Park now requires that all backpackers camping outside of the Chisos mountains must carry a “bear resistant container” unless you keep your food “closely attended” (you always have your food with you), for example if you base camp and want to leave your food while you go day hike then you will have to leave it in a bear resistant container and if remotely caching food and/or water it must be in a bear resistant container also.
 The designated sites in the Chisos all have food lockers so no canisters are required there.

 For a full discussion on the interpretation of the rule read this thread from Big Bend Chat.
 The bottom line is if you are always with your food you do not need to carry a bear can.
-You should bring your own bear proof containers, they do not rent them yet or provide them as some other National Parks do and are probably not available for sale within 400 miles at this time (8/15).
+You should bring your own bear proof containers, they do not yet rent them or provide them as some other National Parks do and are probably not available for sale within 400 miles at this time (2018).
 Here is the Backcountry Food Storage page and the list of approved containers which includes all the usual models but does not include the Ursack S29 AllWhite, but it has been allowed for use by at least one law enforcement ranger.

 Walks I’ve done